Vagabonds are Hiking Sedona, it Never Gets Old

 This time in Arizona, we used a different trailhead than usual that worked out really well.
 Some of the most popular trailheads are closed to parking Thursday through Sunday and require taking the shuttle.
 Cathedral rock trailhead is one of these.
 We used the Baldwin trailhead and used Baldwin >Templeton >Cathedral route instead.
 The beginning of the path is really soft and lovely.
 It includes a section along Oak Creek and even a lesser known vortex along the way.

-There is one item every traveller NEEDS.
-Some travellers don’t even know they need it, but those are the people that need it most!
+There is one item every traveler NEEDS.
+Some travelers don’t even know they need it, but those are the people that need it most!

 What is this forgotten essential of travel life?
 SPOILERS!
 Guess you’ll just have to click the button to find out. 😉